devonpmack/react-pokedex-workshop/README.md

 It represents the content in the center of our site.
 In here we can edit the content of our website.

+In the workshop I'm using the 💻 emoji to show that some coding must be done.

 💻 Let's remove the message we have right now.

 ```diff